 Ok so the glue I used is amazing.
 And if you have a wood project coming up you have to use it.
 I discovered it at Haven this past summer and was blown away by it.
 It dries so fast and holds so well.
 It’s by DAP and it’s their Rapid Fuse Wood Adhesive.
 I still used some small clamps along the way as I glued everything down, but only needed to leave them on there for a minute or so to make sure it bonded.
 I started with the frame along the outside and then did my triangles on either side and the long piece across the middle to make sure everything was centered and lined up from there.
 A couple pieces ended up being a little too short or too long so I adjusted them and luckily had a couple scraps left over to make new cuts.

-Be careful your glue doesn’t glob out from under the boards because it dries super fast and it will look discolored when you stain over it.
+Be careful your glue doesn’t glob out from under the boards.
+It dries super fast and it will look discolored when you stain over it.

 After some special walnut and golden oak I gave it one coat of poly and let it dry overnight.
 Then it was time to bring this baby inside!
-It fit like a glove, thank god, and we used the nail gun to put about 4-5 nails into the studs.
+It fit like a glove, thank god.
+We used the nail gun to put about 4-5 nails into the studs.
 You can hardly even see them but they were just enough support to hold it up against the wall.

 I seriously couldn’t be more in love with it and have already been plotting more ways I can use a similar pattern/treatment somewhere else in our house.
 It gives our laundry room that unique touch I wanted and it’s even better knowing I made it all myself.